 Greg Augspurger – for leading the school to safe and firm financial standing as Board Treasurer.

 Mike Galvin – for returning to serve the school as a Board member for a year of tremendous growth after having stepping in as Interim Director during its first year.

-Aubrey Fennewald – for offering steady footing, a sense of formality and process, and courageous leadership to the Board.
+Aubrey Fennewald – for offering steady footing, a sense of formality and process, and courageous leadership as Board President.

 Shannon Root – for bringing a clear focus on strategic planning and process as Vice President, Secretary and President, which raised the Board’s ability to accomplish critical tasks.